 Is Christian cultural engagement worth all the challenges?

 As Christians, we are to live out our faith in every area of our lives.

-But we live in a secular environment that has many wrong perceptions of Christianity.
+But we live in a secular environment with many wrong perceptions of Christianity.

 And candidly, it can sometimes feel like an uphill slog.

 You might wonder, for example:

 - “Is it worth the hassle to continue to share Christ?”

 - “Is my lifestyle evangelism helping others see Jesus in me?”

 - “Is the effort to be “salt and light” make a difference?”

 I. 5 Ways Cultural Engagement is Worth It!